 The Bichon Family

-It gives me great pleasure to present varieties of Bichon because a Bichon Frise has always been a member of my own family.
-All Bichon varieties are complete extroverts, a joy to live with and well suited to modern society.
-The Bichon breeds are modern additions to the pure breed dog world, some resurrected from virtual extinction.
-With controversy surrounding their ancient history, a few facts have been put together here in the hope that the typical coat of each variety will not be dissipated by modern show ring grooming techniques.
+Bichons are complete extroverts, a joy to live with and well suited to modern society.
+Bichons are comparatively recent additions to the pure breed dog world, resurrected from virtual extinction.
+With controversy surrounding their ancient history, a few facts are presented here in the hope that the typical coat of each variety will not be dissipated by modern show ring grooming techniques.

 History of the Bichon Frise